California Motorcycle Laws

 - Protective apparel, which may include a leather jacket or other long-sleeved jacket, reflective material on your clothing, long and heavy pants, closed-toe boots that cover the ankles, and full-fingered leather gloves.

-Following California Traffic Rules on a Motorcycle
+Following California Traffic Rules

 Motorcyclists must abide by all traffic laws in California as if they were motorists in an automobile.
 This means stopping for red lights and stop signs, traveling at or below the posted speed limit, avoiding dangerous aggressive driving behaviors, and using turn signals.